wtc4863/checkers-app/docs/DesignDoc.md

 Players take turns moving their pieces from space to space on the board to remove their opponents pieces, and ultimately win the game.

+#### Moves
+The different types of moves are represented by the **_Move_** class and its subclasses.
+This class stores the information for the starting and ending position of a piece being moved.
+It can check a game to see if the move is valid, and it can apply itself to the game once the turn is submitted.

+Subclasses to the **_Move_** class must override the functionality for validating and executing the move.
+This is because each type of move has different moves that may make it valid or invalid.

+The first **_Move_** subclass is the **_SimpleMove_**.
+This represents a typical move, that travels diagonally a single space without capturing a piece.

 ### Design Improvements